Which of the following is the correct formula for calculating net... | Study Prep in Pearson+

 C

-Net Sales = Sales Revenue + Sales Returns and Allowances + Sales Discounts
+Net Sales = Gross Sales + Sales Returns and Allowances + Sales Discounts

 D